LaunchCodeEducation/intro-to-programming-csharp/src/chapters/methods/using-methods.rst

 .. sourcecode:: bash

-   Access Specifier Return Type MethodName(Parameter List) {
+   Access Specifier [static modifier] Return Type MethodName(Parameter List) {
       Method Body
    }

 Inside the parentheses is ``Parameter List``.
 In the example above ``BirthdayNotes`` has three items inside the parentheses.
-These are the parameters the method is expecting.
-Parameters are *placeholders* for the method while you build it and are optional.
+These are the **parameters** the method is expecting.
+Parameters are *placeholders* for the method and are optional.
-**Arguments** are the spcific, real values you pass to the method.
+**Arguments** are the spcific, real values you pass to the method in place of the parameters.

 In the ``BirthdayNotes`` example, the parameter list shows us that the method is expecting a string value and two int values in that order.
 For our human understanding we gave the parameters helpful names, but those names are NOT variables or values.
 They are holding space for your actual arguments.
 The method will take your arguments and use them as designated by the parameters.

-When we call the method, we can pass our arguements directly or via variables and check the output to see if we are happy with ther results.
+When we call the method, we can pass our arguments directly or via variables and check the output to see if we are happy with the results.

 .. admonition:: Example

    .. sourcecode:: csharp
       :linenos:

       static void BirthdayNotes(string name, int month, int day) {